-In this our sixth year, we are supporting seven projects in SW Wisconsin and ten projects in SE Wisconsin.
-We thank the Sinsinawa Dominicans, Compeer Financial, Wisconsin Farmers Union and our individual donors for funding our SW Wisconsin grants.
-We are grateful to an anonymous donor for supporting our efforts in SE Wisconsin.
+In this our seventh year, we are supporting thirteen projects in SW Wisconsin.
+We thank the Sinsinawa Dominicans, Wisconsin Farmers Union and our individual donors for funding our grants.

 Descriptions of this year's projects, are listed below starting with a statement of the goals for each area.